Should Type Theory replace Set Theory as the Foundation of Mathematics: Introduction

 In Set Theory all mathematical objects are viewed as sets and we write $a \in A$ to mean that $a$ is an element of the set $A$.
 Since in modern Set Theory we don't use \emph{urelements}, $a$ is a set again, a process that only stops at the empty set $\{\}$.
 The same element can occur in different sets and two sets are equal iff they have the same elements (axiom of extensionality).

-Set Theory is based on classical logic \footnote{There are alternatives like CZF and IZF that are based on intuitionistic logic, see \cite{sep-set-theory-constructive}} , formally it is presented in the framework of first order predicate logic.
+Set Theory is usually based on classical logic, formally it is presented in the framework of first order predicate logic.
 Set Theory can be viewed as an alternative to higher order logic where the quantification over predicates is replaced by quantifying over sets, corresponding to predicates.
 There are alternative set theories which use intuitionistic predicate logic as the framework but they all have in common that we first fix the logic as a framework and then formulate the set theory within this logic.

 Type Theory is based on the idea that all mathematical objects belong to a type and can only be understood as elements of a given type.
 This corresponds to mathematical practice where we conceive of a statement quantifying over all natural numbers as only talking about those while in Set Theory this is represented by quantifying over all sets and singling out those which are elements of a particular one, the set of natural numbers.
-In Type Theory an element can only be an element of one type \footnote{I am here presenting a pure form of Type Theory.
+In Type Theory an element can only be an element of one type \footnote{I am here presenting a particular pure form of Type Theory.
 They are extensions which allow subtyping, which is usually an attempt to recover features of Set Theory.
 I prefer to view these sort of developments as notational conveniences as opposed to foundational features.} hence we cannot talk about elements in isolation which means we cannot reason about representations.
 This discipline enables a high degree of extensionality which is realised by Voevodsky's univalence axiom entailing that isomorphic structures are equal.

 Types have elements which we write as $a : A$ meaning $a$ is an element of type $A$.
 While superficially similar to the set-theoretic $a \in A$ it is fundamentally different.
-Saying $a : A$ is part of the static structure of a mathematical text, only texts which use types consistently make sense.
+Saying $a : A$ is part of the static structure of a mathematical text \footnote{The static structure of a text corresponds to the static semantics of a program in the sense of computer science.
+It covers aspects like syntax but also correct use of variables and typing.} , only texts which use types consistently make sense.
 In particular we cannot ask whether $a : A$ because this is an aspect of our text not the subject we are talking about.
 We say that $a : A$ is a judgement not a proposition.

 The formal presentation of Type Theory also requires another judgement which is called definitional or judgemental equality.
 E.g. when we define $n : \Nat$ as $n :\equiv 3$ we also know that $(1,2,3) : \Nat^n$ but to see this we need to exploit the fact that $n \equiv 3$ statically.
 Again $a \equiv b$ is a judgement which is a static property of a mathematical text not a predicate.
 Judgemental equality also reflects the computational character of Type Theory, e.g. we know that all (closed) natural number expressions can be reduced to a numeral, e.g. $3 + 4 \equiv 7$.
 Type Theory also introduces \emph{propositional equality} but it makes sense to distinguish the static judgemental equality from the usual propositional equality.
 Indeed being equal by definition is a common phrase in mathematics.